Explore Alabama's regions of diverse culture and geography

 Take a scenic stroll through history

-This beautiful portion of the state is well-known to fans of the Auburn Tigers, but its also a must-stop destination for those who love literature and history.
 Visit the area that inspired Harper Lee as she wrote To Kill a Mockingbird and stop by the Scott and Zelda Fitzgerald Museum in Montgomery.
 Learn more about the Civil Rights Movement and how it changed the world.
 Multiple key locations along the Civil Right Trail can be found here.

 If you like beaches, you might as well go to the best.

 Sugar-white sand.
 Warm, turquoise water.
 The freshest seafood imaginable.
 This area has everything you want in a beach experience.
-But theres more to do here than just squish the soft sand between your toes (which you really need to try)...beautiful Mobile sits on the bay with its incredible architecture and deep history, and golf is everywhere down here, including some of the most scenic and challenging courses in the country.
+But there’s more to do here than just squish the soft sand between your toes (which you really need to try)...beautiful Mobile sits on the bay with its incredible architecture and deep history, and golf is everywhere down here, including some of the most scenic and challenging courses in the country.